 And lastly, what would a post on multiple use items be with the granddaddy of them all, duct tape?
 I don’t think we will ever stop coming up with new uses for this wonder tool.
 There is even a scholarship for high schoolers to make prom dresses out of the stuff.
 With enough duct tape, you could fix the world.
 Along with paracord, I make sure to attach this stuff to everything I can in case I need it later.

 Wrap your lighter/canteen/youngest child in a few feet.
 I’ve got a pencil in my bag with about a half inch roll on it.
 Saves hand cramps now and maybe my life later!
-Anyways, enough about my love of duct tape, here’s a great infographic on just a few of the survival uses you can get out of this must-have bug out bag item.
+Anyways, enough about my love of duct tape, here’s a great infographic on just a few of the survival uses you can get out of this must-have bug out bag item (unfortunately, the infographic has been taken down now 🙁 ).

 That’s all we’ve got for you this week.
 What’s the best thing you read?